Yellow warning of fog

 The Met Office issues weather warnings when severe weather has the potential to impact the UK.

-The Met Office issues warnings for rain, thunderstorms, wind, snow, lightning, ice and fog.
+The Met Office issues warnings for rain, thunderstorms, wind, snow, lightning, ice, extreme heat and fog.
 These warnings are given a colour depending on a combination of both the impact the weather may have and the likelihood of those impacts occurring.

 For more information, see the Met Office Weather Warnings Guide.